 Ann Dunwoody

 General Ann Dunwoody is a retired general of the U.S. Army and the first woman in U.S. Military history to achieve a four-star officer rank.
 She served in the Army for more than 37 years, during which time she led and ran the largest global logistics command in the Army, comprising 69,000 military and civilians, located in all 50 states and over 140 countries.
-She managed a budget of $60 billion and was responsible for oversight of approximately $70 billion in service contracts.
+She managed a $60 billion budget and oversaw approximately $70 billion in service contracts.
 Her book, A Higher Standard, was published in April 2015, and she has been on the board since 2018.

 Matt Mullenweg

 Matt Mullenweg is the co-founder of WordPress and the founder and, since 2014, the CEO of Automattic.
 Additionally, Matt runs Audrey Capital, an investment and research company.
 He has been recognized for his leadership and success by Forbes, Bloomberg Businessweek, and Fortune, among other publications.
 Matt is originally from Houston, Texas, where he attended the High School for the Performing and Visual Arts and studied jazz saxophone.
-In his spare time, Matt is an avid photographer, hence the username “photomatt.”
+In his spare time, Matt is an avid photographer, hence the username “photomatt”, is the co-owner of Keys Jazz Bistro and the TinkerTendo art warehouse in San Francisco.
+He also serves as a member of the board of directors at Field Effect, and previously at Gitlab.
 Matt has been on the board since 2005.

 Sue Decker